Radioulnar synostosis: Congenital

 Congenital radioulnar synostosis is rare, with approximately 350 cases reported in journals.
 It typically affects both sides (bilateral) and can be associated with other skeletal problems such as hip and knee abnormalities, finger abnormalities (syndactyly or clinodactyly), or Madelung's deformity.
 It is sometimes part of known genetic syndromes such as Klinefelter syndrome (48,XXXY variant), Apert, Williams, Cornelia de Lange, or Holt–Oram.
 It has been reported to run in families typically following an autosomal dominant inheritance pattern, which means that children of an affected parent have a 50% chance of having the condition.
 When associated with amegakaryocytic thrombocytopenia, this inheritance has been found to be caused by mutations to the HOXA11 gene.
 It is also one of the known manifestations of the fetal alcohol spectrum disorder, which results from prenatal exposure to alcohol.

 Acquired

 Post-traumatic cases are most likely to develop following surgery for a forearm fracture; this is more common with high-energy injuries where the bones are broken into many pieces (comminuted).
 It can also develop following soft tissue injury to the forearm where there is haematoma formation.

 Diagnosis

-Diagnosis at birthday is best done using ultrasound technology.
+Diagnosis at birth is best done using ultrasound technology.
 In younger children and adults, diagnosis is done with x-ray machine at the radioulnar bones.